aslamhus/aslamhus/README.md

 ### React piano keyboard

-For a coming soon landing page for a jazz radio station, I built a simple piano keyboard which is playable with touch or the mouse.
+For a Jazz Radio station "coming soon" landing page, I built a simple piano keyboard which is playable with touch or the mouse.
 See it in action [https://straightnochaser.ca](https://straightnochaser.ca)

 ### React Table Component
-I other Table component libraries slick and beautiful but often limited in terms of functionality.
 I built my own Table component that handles operations like sorting, filtering, pagination and select and deleting rows.

 ### Backup applet